 Mostly just Highrise.
 When I wake up I’ll browse Highrise on my phone with the new iPhone app we built.
 I’ll look through the latest activity to see what customers are talking to us about, or if my support team needs any help with a customer, etc.

-Just the aforementioned Pocket (disclosure: Pocket is a Google Ventures investment).
+Just the aforementioned Pocket (disclosure: Pocket is a GV investment).
 It allows me to get to any news I missed from the day before.
 And I read The New York Times on my iPad.

 I also really like the new “While you were away” feature on Twitter.